slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Coincidence is God’s way of remaining anonymous."
 -- Albert Einstein*

+> *"Nothing in the world is ever completely wrong.
+Even a stopped clock is right twice a day."
+-- Paulo Coelho*

 > *"The devil always takes back his gifts."
 -- Ukrainian Proverb*